dtipson/thenUse/README.md

 ```

-Or say we have a dfd chain that returns a string, now we can use that function to decide what to apply it to:
+Or say we have a dfd chain that returns a string, now instead of creating an anonymous function with an argument "string" or something, we can just use that argument-ingesting toggleClass function to decide what to apply it to:

 ```
 var $thing = $('.thing');